plexium/jpath/README.md

 _XPath for JSON_

-JPath i* s a simple lightweight Javascript Class which provides an XPath-like querying ability to JSON objects.
+JPath is a simple lightweight Javascript Class which provides an XPath-like querying ability to JSON objects.

 ## Features